Multiscale Training of Convolutional Neural Networks: Experimental Results and Discussion

 \textbf{Research questions.} We seek to address the following questions: \begin{enumerate*}[label=(\roman*), leftmargin=*] \item How effective are standard convolutions with multiscale training and what are their limitations? \item Can multiscale training be broadly applied to typical CNN tasks, and how much computational savings does it offer compared to standard training? \item What is the right image subsampling strategy to use, among coarsening and cropping, within a multiscale training framework? \end{enumerate*}

 \textbf{Metrics.} To address our questions, we focus on performance metrics (e.g., MSE or SSIM) and the computational effort for training as measured by \workunits for each method.
 As a baseline, we train the problem on a single-scale (finest) resolution.
 As explained in \Cref{app:workunits_calculation}, to be unbiased to implementation and software limitations, we define a \emph{workunit} (\workunits) as one application of the model on a single image at the finest mesh (i.e., original resolution).
 In multiscale training, this unit decreases by a factor of 4 with each downsampling by a factor of 2.
 We then compare \workunits~across training strategies.
 We also compare a workunit with computational time.
 For optimal implementation, there is a linear relationship between the two.
+Finally, we perform paired t-tests between the Single-scale baseline and each of the Multiscale and Full-Multiscale variants on the test set, using a 5\% significance level to assess whether the differences in their mean performance metrics are statistically significant.

-\textbf{Image Denoising.} Here, one assumes data of the form $\bfu^h = t \bfy^h + (1-t) \bfz$, where $\bfy^h$ is some image on a fine mesh $h$ and $\bfz \sim \mathcal{N}(0, \bfI)$ is the noise.
+\textbf{Image denoising.} Here, one assumes data of the form $\bfu^h = t \bfy^h + (1-t) \bfz$, where $\bfy^h$ is some image on a fine mesh $h$ and $\bfz \sim \mathcal{N}(0, \bfI)$ is the noise.
 The noise level $t \in [0,1]$ is chosen randomly.
 The goal is to recover $\bfy^h$ from $\bfu^h$.
 The loss to be minimized is $loss(\bftheta) = \hf {\mathbb E}_{\bfy^h, \bfu^h, t} \|f(\bfu^h, t, \bftheta) - \bfy^h\|^2$.
-In \Cref{tab:experimental_results_table}, training via Multiscale and Full-Multiscale strategies significantly improve training compute (as measured by \workunits) while maintaining the quality of the reconstructed denoised image on the STL10 test dataset, measured by MSE.
+In \Cref{tab:experimental_results_table}, training via Multiscale and Full-Multiscale strategies significantly improve training compute (measured by \workunits~) while maintaining the quality of the reconstructed denoised image on the STL10 test dataset, measured by MSE.
 Additional experiments on the CelebA dataset for this task are provided in \Cref{subsec:celeba_denoising} (see, \Cref{tab:DenoisingTableCelebA}).